Teaching Chinese Language – an interview

 Duo’s students often inspire her with innovative ideas on how Chinese differs from English, and how they develop their own strategies for fixing particularly difficult structures or rules in their heads.
 She says, for example: ‘The order of subordinate clauses is a major issue in understanding the syntactic differences between English and Chinese.

 In English, the attributive clause is always placed to the right of the modified element, which we refer to as a Right Branching Direction (RBD) language.
 E.g. ‘The flower that you bought is very beautiful.’
 In Chinese, this becomes ‘你买的花很 漂亮。’, which is a Left Branching Direction (LBD) language.’
 In her lessons, and when considering such clauses, Duo gets students to think of metaphors – she tells students to imagine Chinese language or history as the Yangtze River flowing from the West to the East.
 Chinese people sit on the river bank facing the West (past) where the water comes from.
 In focusing on the time sequencing in this way, students see that in Chinese all attributives need to be out in front ‘where they can be seen’.

 In contrast, she gets students to imagine Westerners sat on the river bank facing to the East (future).
 Thus the central word is where this Westerner is and the attributives are to the right.
-This approach enables students to reflect on their learning, and to grasp difficult concepts and structures.
+This approach enables students to reflect on their learning, and to grasp design build contractors.
 She says, ‘Interestingly, one of my students developed his own hypothesis that the ‘past is always in front’ and ‘the future is always behind’ in Chinese.

 Duo feels that teachers should take a balanced view as there are benefits on both sides – there are points where L1 should be prohibited, and times when L1 can be used effectively as a form of scaffolding.